sodacan-net/sodacan-core/docs/operations.md

 ```
 In this manual mode, the clock is only advanced when you set the clock to a different time.

-### SodaCan Configuration
+### Sodacan Configuration
-Each SodaCan agent needs a configuration file which, at a minimum determines how to connect to the message bus.
+Each Sodacan agent needs a configuration file which, at a minimum determines how to connect to the message bus.

 The Web Server also needs a configuration which, in addition to the above, specifies which port to listen on for the RESTful API.